 It’s is very important to find the agency that fits your criteria in yachting.
 Look for those with many years of experience under their belt or those with great reviews and clientele.
 Their professionalism should be evident through their consultation and presentation of their services.
 Check their background and certification.
 Our suggestions include the following companies:

 Atalanta Golden Yachts.
 Established in 2006 as a team-up of Atalanta Marine — one of the first brokerage companies and a pioneer in Greek yachting since the 70s — and Golden Yachts, a company specialized in construction and refit of luxury custom yachts, ranging from 94 to 272 feet, it is fairly acknowledged among the best in luxury yachting and mega-yachting.
-Leading the market of management, sales, and chartering of crewed yachts in Greece, it will provide you with the ultimate private yachting vacation tailor-made to the needs.
+Leading the market of management, sales, and chartering of crewed yachts in Greece, it will provide you with the ultimate private yachting vacation tailor-made to your needs.
 High standards of yacht selection and maintenance are ensured, and the crew’s skills come beyond any doubt.
 For its profound dedication to 5-star luxury and customization, the company is endorsed by repeating clients and top internationally operating agencies.
 Its charters are available both in Greece and many other destinations around the world.
 With the jaw-dropping O’PARI (311.6 ft/ 95 m) and O’PTASIA (278.1 ft. / 85m) among other gems in their fleet, it seems that yachting-wise, the sky is not even the limit!

 Vernicos Yachts.
 Established in 1975 and carrying the heritage of family enterprises that stretch back to the 19th century, it offers crewed yacht charters and procurement of yacht-related services from the best professionals in the industry.
-With a fleet of company- or privately owned sailing yachts, motor yachts and catamarans, an extensive network of bases in Greece, Turkey and Croatia and a team of professionals at your service, they definitely give you the absolute experience in sailing.
+With a fleet of company- or privately owned sailing yachts, motor yachts, and catamarans, an extensive network of bases in Greece, Turkey, and Croatia, and a team of professionals at your service, they definitely give you the absolute experience in sailing.
 In 1997 Vernicos Yachts became the first yachting company in the world to acquire the quality certificate ISO 9001 for yacht sales and charters.

 A1 Group.
-Specialized in superyachts as an agency, a charter, and a broker, providing additional services such as concierge, management, technical support, and provisions, they will custom design your upscale yachting experience so that you don’t worry about anything at all.
+Specialized in superyachts as an agency, a charter, and a broker, providing additional services such as concierge, management, technical support, and provisions, they will custom-design your upscale yachting experience so that you don’t worry about anything at all.
 Working with a network of offices and companies from all over Greece and the world, they will make sure that your onboard itinerary meets 100% your needs.
 The teams operate in Greece and Cyprus being able to provide you with a meticulously curated list of suggestions, helping you pick the right yacht and the ideal list of things to do, including secluded beaches, rare wine tasting, special performances, expert-guided tours to sightseeing, bespoke yacht decor and floral arrangements, personal training, and more.
 An international crew and team will plan everything ahead.
 Specialty foods such as caviar, salmon, foie grass, truffles, even the most exquisite varieties, along with premium meat, fish, and seafood can be served while you are island-hopping.
 For activities, they collaborate with the most skilled diving, hiking, and cycling instructors.
 Deep knowledge of the weather and the local naval geography, along with best-kept secrets will make for a flawless trip.
 Feel free to share with them all you are dreaming of happening in Greece, even more so now that a private visit to a museum or a private Michelin-star dinner offer additional vacation safety.

 Aegean Cruises.
-Founded in 1983 near the organized Alimos marina it is an officially licensed, government regulated and established yacht charter company.
+Founded in 1983 near the organized Alimos marina it is an officially licensed, government-regulated, and established yacht charter company.

 Exadas Yachts.
 In-depth expertise is combined here with great options for bareboat and crewed yachts of all types – sailboats, motor yachts, luxury yachts, and catamarans.